https://achkarlaw.com/sale-of-a-business-and-obligations-to-employees/

 Due Diligence During a Sale of Business in Ontario

 Before buying or selling a business, parties to the sale should always review each other’s financial conditions, among other areas.
-Both the purchaser and vendor can request the necessary documents which would aid in the determination of the financial health of the business.
+Both the purchaser and vendor can request the necessary documents to aid in determining the financial health of the business.
 It is helpful for both employers to create a checklist of the various documents needed for review, (i.e. tax reports or evaluation, sales, IP issues, legal issues, etc.).
 The vendor and the purchaser are authorized to select a team of individuals to help them with respect to viewing the documents.

 Having thoroughly reviewed the current state of both businesses, the vendor and purchaser are in a better position to negotiate the sale agreement and be aware of what they are getting to.
-It is essential for both the vendor and purchaser to review the agreement to sell with a legal professional to ensure that the appropriate protections are in place.
+Both the vendor and purchaser need to review the agreement to sell with a legal professional to ensure that the appropriate protections are in place.

 Related Topics